Hello and welcome to the Blog! Please feel free to look round.

 I share the writing cave with the fridge/freezer.
 Sometimes I think I ought to come clean and admit that I write in the larder.

 I’ve been interested in local history for as long as I can remember, thanks to my father, who would always point out places of interest to the Infant Genealogist (and still does).
-My interest in genealogy was sparked almost 35 years ago, when my maternal grandmother – who had an almost inexhaustible appetite for recounting tales of her youth and of her family – presented me with an album of photographs of my ancestors, interspersed with newspaper cuttings and some of the family stories.
+My interest in genealogy was sparked over 35 years ago, when my maternal grandmother – who had an almost inexhaustible appetite for recounting tales of her youth and of her family – presented me with an album of photographs of my ancestors, interspersed with newspaper cuttings and some of the family stories.
 Some of this material was over a century old.
 I immediately wanted to know more about these people…

 You can find more about my professional life on the page “Courses, Talks, Research.”